Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 4,967, 1,829 total housing units (homes and apartments), and a median house value of $105,289, house prices in Jackson are solidly below the national average.
+With 4,967 people, 1,829 houses or apartments, and a median cost of homes of $108,481, house prices in Jackson are solidly below the national average.

 Single-family detached homes are the single most common housing type in Jackson, accounting for 73.13% of the city's housing units.
 Other types of housing that are prevalent in Jackson include mobile homes or trailers ( 10.42%), large apartment complexes or high rise apartments ( 8.58%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 7.87%).